AmazingAmpharos/OoT-Randomizer/README.md

 ## Fast Ganon broken into components

-What was once called `fast-ganon` is now broken into 3 separate options:
+What was once called `fast_ganon` is now broken into 3 separate options:

 - `trials`: specify the number of trials you need to do to dispel the barrier on Ganon's Tower (0-6).
 The trials you need to complete will be selected randomly.
 - `unlocked_ganondorf`: the boss key door in Ganon's Tower will be unlocked from the start.